 This largely depends on what you want to see and do.
 If you stick to one area during your trip to Thailand, such as the north (to explore Chiang Rai/Chiang Mai/Pai) or the south (for the Thai islands), then you’ll probably need around 10 days for each specific area.

 However, if you decide you’d like to visit all of Thailand, then it’s very possible to do the full country in 3 weeks.

 Final Few Tips for Visiting Thailand

 - Cash withdrawal in Thailand is now set at a pretty expensive withdrawal rate, regardless of who your card provider is.
 So we recommend you bring Thai Baht in with you, or withdraw larger amounts to reduce the ATM fees.

 - Using a moped is the most convenient way to get around most of the places I’ve listed above.
-Moped rental is cheap, but remember you’ll need an international driving licence which you can apply for in your home country.
+Moped rental is cheap, but remember you’ll need an international driving license which you can apply for in your home country.

 - Bus travel is a cheap and comfortable way to get from place to place.
 Long haul buses are of a high standard which leads to a fuss-free journey.